STarrant/QuizChallenge/README.md

 ---

-The site has been deployed on [GitHub Pages](https://pages.github.com/) with under the following link [Ace Engineering Services](https://starrant.github.io/ace-engineering-services/index.html).
+The site has been deployed on [GitHub Pages](https://pages.github.com/) with under the following link [QuizChallenge](https://starrant.github.io/quizchallenge/index.html).

 ## Credits